mail us | mail this page

 ldapsearch opens a connection to an LDAP server, binds, and performs a search using specified parameters.
 The filter should conform to the string representation for search filters as defined in RFC 4515.
 If not provided, the default filter, (objectClass=*), is used.

 If ldapsearch finds one or more entries, the attributes specified by attrs are returned.
-If * is listed, all user attributes are returned.
-If + is listed, all operational attributes are returned.
-If no attrs are listed, all user attributes are returned.
+If * is present, all user attributes are returned.
+If + is present, all operational attributes are returned.
+If no attrs are listed, all user attributes are returned (* is assumed).

-ldapsearch results are displayed in LDIF format (format controlled by -L).
+ldapsearch results are displayed in LDIF format (detailed format controlled by -L -LL and -LLL).

 ldapsearch [-a never|always|search|find] [-A] [-b searchbase] [-c] [-d debuglevel]